bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 [{"date":"2024-02-10","temperatureC":50,"summary":"Balmy","temperatureF":121},{"date":"2024-02-11","temperatureC":48,"summary":"Chilly","temperatureF":118},{"date":"2024-02-12","temperatureC":23,"summary":"Mild","temperatureF":73},{"date":"2024-02-13","temperatureC":50,"summary":"Warm","temperatureF":121},{"date":"2024-02-14","temperatureC":-4,"summary":"Chilly","temperatureF":25}]
 ```

-Now **we want to protect MyService in order to only authorize clients** with access tokens issued by the AWS Cognito User pool we have created previously.
+Now **we want to protect `MyService` in order to only authorized clients** with access tokens issued by the AWS Cognito User pool we have created previously.

-Let' check the initial Program.cs (just removing comments from the initial
+Let' check the initial `Program.cs` (just removing comments from the initial
 template)

 ```csharp